linz/linz-bernese52-util/README.md

 This repository also contains data to pre-populate the datapool with site log data to reduce the initial download of site log data.

+NOTE: the data in datapool/sitelogs will be updated by the daily maintenance scripts.
+This is not the place for additional site logs that are not maintained by this process.
+They should go in the linz-bernese-configuration repository.